vicchi/wp-quadratum/readme.txt

 == Shortcode Support And Usage ==

+WP Quadratum supports two shortcodes and three shortcode aliases; `[wp_quadratum_map]` to expand the shortcode in a post or page and replace it with the checkin map and `[wp_quadratum_locality]` to allow you to embed aspects of your last checkin in a post or page.

+= [wp_quadratum_map] =

-WP Quadratum supports a single shortcode, `[wp_quadratum]`.
-Adding this shortcode to the content of a post or page or into a theme template as content, expands the shortcode and replaces it with a checkin map.
+Adding this shortcode to the content of a post or page as content, expands the shortcode and replaces it with a checkin map.

 The shortcode also supports multiple *attributes* which allow you to customise the way in which the shortcode is expanded into the checkin map: